-The asset allocation for the Diversified Funds is set by assessing the average asset allocation of the largest KiwiSaver scheme managers (i.e. managers that hold at least 80% of the total KiwiSaver industry funds under management2).
+The asset allocation for each Fund is set by assessing the average asset allocation of the largest KiwiSaver scheme managers (i.e. managers that hold at least 80% of the total KiwiSaver industry funds under management).
+Professional judgment is applied to these averages where required.
 The Investment Committee reviews the asset allocation on at least a 6-monthly basis.
-Professional judgment is applied to these averages where required, and to the asset allocation for the Homes and Income Investment Fund, which has a higher focus on unlisted asset classes.